 Set the priority of the data packets in the IP network - the higher the number, the higher the priority.
-The default value is 0 (best effort).
+0 means "best effort".

-Network [1] QoS Diffserv Signalling
+Network [1..1] QoS Diffserv Signalling

 This setting will only take effect if Network QoS Mode is set to Diffserv.